ryanistr/OPlus-Brightness-Adaptor-For-Transsion/README.md

 ### OPlus-Brightness-Adaptor-For-Transsion

 A quick fix and simple solution for OPlus/Oppo/Realme ports on Transsion devices.
 May or maynot work on other brands, try and find out.
-*By @rianixia on Telegram.
-Please give credit when using.*
+*Please give credit to this REPO or my @ when using.*

 The code is open source because I decided not to gatekeep it.
 If you know a better logic or method, please share!
 I'm always listening to feedback—even if my responses are rough.
 Thank you\~